 - Links to Timely Warnings at NOCCCD Colleges

-Unlike the timely warning that must be issued across the campus community, emergency notifications may be targeted to only a segment or segments of the campus community that are at risk.
+Unlike the timely warning that must be issued across the campus community, emergency notifications may be targeted to only a segment or segments of the campus community that is at risk.
 Anaheim Campus officials will assess which segment is at risk and how each segment will receive the notification.
 When there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the Anaheim Campus will issue the timely warning and or emergency notification “without delay, taking into account the safety of the community.”
 The only exception is if doing so would “compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.”
-This determination will be made based upon the professional judgment of responsible authorities.
+This determination will be made based on the professional judgment of responsible authorities.

 Significant emergency or dangerous situations when emergency notifications should be sent to the campus community: